rust-lang/chalk/book/src/types/rust_types/application_ty.md

 either the name of some user-defined type (like `Vec`) or builtin-types like `i32`.
 It may also represent types like "tuple of arity 2" (`(_, _)`) or "fixed-length array" `[_; _]`.
-Note that the precise set of these built-in types is defined by the `TypeFamily` and is unknown to chalk-ir.
+Note that the precise set of these built-in types is defined by the `Interner` and is unknown to chalk-ir.

 [`TypeName`]: http://rust-lang.github.io/chalk/chalk_ir/enum.TypeName.html